mehulagg/gitlab/doc/user/project/merge_requests/test_coverage_visualization.md

 to build the project and [Jacoco](https://www.eclemma.org/jacoco/) coverage-tooling to generate the coverage artifact.
 You can check the [Docker image configuration and scripts](https://gitlab.com/haynes/jacoco2cobertura) if you want to build your own image.

-Because gitlab expects the artifact in the cobertura format, we need to execute a few scripts before we upload it:
+GitLab expects the artifact in the Cobertura format, so you have to execute a few scripts before uploading it.
+The `test-jdk11` job tests the code and generates an XML artifact.
+The `coverage-jdk-11` job converts the artifact into a Cobertura report:

 ```yaml
 stages: